mlcommons/training_policies/CONTRIBUTING.md

  ### General

- 1. Reference repository code must run without error on reference hardware (DGX-A100, DGX-H100 or DGX-H200) on day of benchmark reference freeze.
+ 1. Reference repository code must run without error on reference hardware (DGX-A100, DGX-H100, DGX-H200, DGX-B200) on day of benchmark reference freeze.

      a.
 The Reference Platform(s) will be reviewed and updated as part of the MLPerf benchmark roadmapping process.